 National team career

-He has also figured prominently in recent England international matches, after having become the youngest ever player to play for England, in a friendly against Australia, on 12 February 2003, aged 17 years, 111 days.
+Rooney was the youngest ever player to play for England, in a friendly against Australia, on 12 February 2003, aged 17 years, 111 days.
 This record has since been surpassed by Theo Walcott, who came off the bench to play in England’s friendly against Hungary on 30 May 2006.
 England’s youngest ever player previous to Rooney was James F. M. Prinsep of Clapham Rovers, who made his debut almost one and a quarter centuries before, on 5 April 1879, aged 17 years, 253 days.
 Rooney is also the youngest England scorer ever (17 years, 317 days).

 His reputation as one of the world’s most exciting young players was further enhanced by his impressive performances for England at Euro 2004 in Portugal.
 At the tournament Rooney became the youngest player ever to score in the UEFA European Football Championships, when on 17 June 2004 he scored twice against Switzerland; although the Swiss player, Johan Vonlanthen, broke this record against France four days later.
 Unfortunately Rooney was injured early in the quarter final match against Portugal and England were subsequently knocked out on penalties.